(includes Waterloo Creek and Myall Creek Massacres)

 ‘STIRLING CASTLE’ WRECKED OFF THE COAST OF NEW HOLLAND, BOTANY BAY, ALL KILLED AND EATEN BY SAVAGES; ONLY SURVIVOR A WOMAN; TO BE SEEN; 6d ADMISSION.17

 I remain doubtful about whether the woman inside the tent was really Eliza, given that Alexander Greene was an experienced master mariner and reportedly comfortably well off.
-The Greenes had told John Curtis that they would be moving to New Zealand and they did so, apparently losing Eliza’s money buying land for which the title had already lapsed.20 She is believed to have died as a result of a carriage accident in Melbourne in 1858.
+The Greenes had told John Curtis that they would be moving to New Zealand and they did so, apparently losing Eliza’s money buying land for which the title had already lapsed.20 This was possibly connected to the infamous Wakefield scheme.
+She is believed to have died as a result of a carriage accident in Melbourne in 1858.
 The Melbourne Argus reported no accident of that nature, but they may have missed the story.
 A man called Alexander Greene did have a carriage accident in Melbourne and it may or may not be connected to Eliza:

 The Argus, Friday 9 April 1869.
 City Court Thursday April Minor Charges, -Alexander Greene charged with allowing his horse and buggy to run away, was fined 10s.